lingdoc/V1_AA_project_scripts/Toolbox_scripts/README.md

 # Scripts for Toolbox and annotations

+Contributors: Hiram Ring, Wei Wei Lee

 The aim of these scripts are to assist in manipulating and editing annotation files in the **V1 project @ UZH**, based on interlinearization of language data using [Toolbox](https://software.sil.org/toolbox/), our annotation tool of choice, not least because it works directly with TXT files.
-The following scripts are included in this directory along with sample files:
+The following scripts are included in this directory:

 - `check-terms.py` outputs an excel spreadsheet for each part of speech represented in a Toolbox dictionary, which allows for the creation of replacement tables.